 Qualifications and Competencies

-29. There is only one qualification in the energy efficiency and retrofit of traditional buildings the SQA Level 3 Award in the energy efficiency and retrofit of traditional buildings.
-Whilst it is a requirement under PAS 2035 for Retrofit Assessors and Retrofit Evaluators, this is only in respect of buildings with special protection.
-The IHBC considers that all such training should be a requirement for all roles in respect of retrofitting all traditional buildings.
-This training involves technical issues, heritage values and levels of significance as well as heritage impact assessments.
+30. There is only one qualification in the energy efficiency and retrofit of traditional buildings the Level 3 Award in the energy efficiency and retrofit of traditional buildings.
+Whilst it is a requirement under PAS 2035 for Retrofit Assessors and Retrofit Evaluators – this means in effect Retrofit Co-ordinators as well; all those involved with retrofitting traditional buildings should obtain it.
+The training involved considers technical issues and heritage values into levels of significance as well as heritage impact assessments.

-30. PAS 2035 requires designers to be members of a conservation competency scheme and, for the sake of robustness, this requirement should be observed outside PAS 2035.
+31. With PAS 2035 requiring designers to be members of a conservation competency scheme, for the sake of robustness, this requirement should be observed outside PAS 2035.
 This means that designers of retrofit work shall be a member of a conservation competency scheme and where the building is protected the category of membership shall be at the highest level.

-31. Improvements will often be necessary as a consequence of preceding planned works, known as ‘consequential improvements’.
-In England details can be found in Approved Document Part L1b section 6, in Wales Part L1b section 5 in Scotland section 6.2.8 of Building Standards Technical Handbook Domestic Energy and in Northern Ireland Technical Booklet F1 paragraph 41.
+32. Improvements will often be necessary as a consequence of preceding planned works, known as ‘consequential improvements’.
+In England details can be found in Part L1b section 6, in Wales Part L1b section 5 in Scotland section 6.2.8 of Technical Handbook Domestic Energy and in Northern Ireland Technical Booklet F1 paragraph 41.
 Whilst each country is slightly different, concessions can be granted not to undertake certain work even for non-designated traditional buildings where it is not technically feasible or effects character.
 It is vitally important to seek concessions where necessary.

 1. BS 7913: Guide to the conservation of historic buildings